MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/SalesAdvanced/about-forecasting-functionality.md

 # About Forecasting Functionality
 Forecasting functionality is used to create anticipated demand; actual demand is created from sales and production orders.
 During creation of the Master Production Schedule \(MPS\), the forecast is netted against the sales and production orders.
 The *Component* option on the forecast determines which type of requirements to take into consideration in the netting process.
 If the forecast is for a sales item, only sales orders net the forecast.
 If it is for components, only dependent demand from production order components net the forecast.

- Forecasting allows your company to create "what if" scenarios and efficiently and cost\-effectively plan for and meet demand.
-Accurate forecasting can make a critical difference in customer satisfaction levels with regard to order promising dates and on\-time delivery.
+ Forecasting allows your company to create "what if" scenarios and efficiently and cost-effectively plan for and meet demand.
+Accurate forecasting can make a critical difference in customer satisfaction levels with regard to order promising dates and on-time delivery.

 ## Sales Forecasts and Production Forecasts
  The forecasting functionality in the program can be used to create sales or production forecasts, in combination or independently.
-For example, most make\-to\-order companies don't carry finished goods inventory, because each item is produced when it is ordered.
+For example, most make-to-order companies don't carry finished goods inventory, because each item is produced when it is ordered.
 Anticipating orders \(sales forecasting\) is critical for a reasonable turnaround time on the finished goods \(production forecasting\).
 As an example, component parts with lengthy delivery times, if not on order or on inventory, can delay production.

 -   The sales forecast is the sales department's best guess at what will be sold in the future, and is specified by item and by period.
 However, the sales forecast is not always adequate for production.